geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_Lab_Environment.md

 	b.
 This will return you to the **Add DNS records** page.
 In the **CNAME Records** section, under the **Points to address or value** column, select the copy icon that appears to the left of the expected value (for example, autodiscover.outlook.com). <br/>

 	**Important:** You will NOT copy the expected **Host Name** value.
 The value listed here as the expected host name is **autodiscover.XXYYZZa** (where XXYYZZa is your UPN name).
 However, if you paste this value in the **Alias name** field in the CNAME record, the CNAME record validation on this page will fail.
-When you create the CNAME record in DNS Manager, you will instead enter **autodiscover** as the Alias name and NOT **autodiscover.XXYYZZa**.
+When you create the CNAME record in DNS Manager in the following steps, you will instead enter **autodiscover** as the Alias name and NOT **autodiscover.XXYYZZa**.

 	Therefore, the only value you need to copy for the CNAME record is the expected value for the **Points to address or value** column.